mark-bromell/myver/README.md

 the `alhpa` value.
 It is important that you specify a part value that is valid (i.e. it is in the `strings` list in the `identifier` configuration of the part)

+We can also do the same for number parts, above we see that we used value overriding to set `patch` to `5`.
+For a number part, you cannot set the value to a negative number, and it cannot be a string either, it must be an integer.

 ### Deleting optional part